afdaniele/brun/README.md

 #### Range

-Populates a placeholder according to a defined range of values.
+Populates a placeholder according to a given range of values.
 The syntax is
 ```
 -f name:range:s[,f[,i]]
 ```